Recent Blog Articles

-As we went to press with this issue, the federal government was scheduled to release new physical activity guidelines sometime in October 2008.
-The scientific committee that advised the guideline writers concluded that current research supports the standard advice to get 30 minutes of moderate-intensity exercise most days of the week.
-We're also supposed to do exercises to build up muscle strength twice a week.
-But the committee noted that studies show that some exercise, even if it is pretty minimal, is better than none, particularly among people who are very sedentary.
+In addition to getting at least 30 minutes of moderate-intensity exercise most days of the week we should also resistance training to build up muscle strength twice a week.
+But some exercise, even if it is pretty minimal, is better than none, particularly among people who are very sedentary.

 1. Take the far away spot.
 Walking from the farthest corner of the parking lot will burn a few calories.
 If it's a parking garage, head for the roof and use the stairs.

 2. Walk to the next stop.
 If you take a bus or train, don't wait at the nearest stop.
 Walk to the next one.
 Or, at the end of your journey, get off a stop early and finish up on foot.

 3. Hang loose.
 During your bus or train trip, stand and don't hold on too tightly.
 You'll improve your sense of balance and build up your "core" back and abdominal muscles.

 4. Get into the swing of it.
 Swinging your arms when you walk will help you reach the brisk pace of 3 to 4 miles per hour that is the most healthful.

 5. Walk and talk.
 If you are a member of a book group, propose 15 to 20 minutes of peripatetic discussion of the book before you sit down and chat.